prakashmadai10/Concurrently-Downloading-Players-Images/README.md

 Here's a brief explanation of how the concurrent.futures module works:

-5.1.
-ThreadPoolExecutor: This class provides an interface for creating and managing a pool of worker threads.
+<b>5.1.
+ThreadPoolExecutor:</b> This class provides an interface for creating and managing a pool of worker threads.
 It's useful for parallelizing tasks that are I/O-bound, such as making network requests or downloading files.

-5.2. executor.submit(): This method schedules a callable (function) to be executed by the pool of workers.
+<b>5.2. executor.submit():</b> This method schedules a callable (function) to be executed by the pool of workers.
 It returns a Future object representing the result of the computation.

-5.3. executor.map(): This function applies a given function to each item in an iterable concurrently, distributing the work among the workers in the executor.
+<b>5.3. executor.map():</b> This function applies a given function to each item in an iterable concurrently, distributing the work among the workers in the executor.
 It returns an iterator of Future objects.

 By utilizing the concurrent.futures module, you can achieve concurrent execution of tasks, which can lead to improved performance and reduced execution time.